lugu/toner_chip_reset/README.md

 This document deals with the second part: how to analyse the chip and reset it yourself.

 I was able to reset the chip of an Ricoh SP112 using an Arduino.
-By following the steps bellow i hope you will be able to reset your toner chip, whatever the printer it is.
+It took me a while to get everything setup: so i hope this document may other to do the same.

+We will go step-by-step to understand the problem and analyse the memory dump.

 For more information about why manufaturer include those chips, read the [about page](/ABOUT.md).